 What is it?

-I use a combination of Teamviewer and Eos Utility to allow you access to my Canon 6D.
-You only need to download Teamviewer.
-This is completely free.
-It is a program that allows me to share my laptop screen with you, so you can control my camera through the program Eos Utility.
+UNDER CONSTRUCTION!
+JUST GOT A NEW CAMERA!
 This allows you to change the focus, f stop, iso, white balance, etc like you would with your own camera.
 You’ll see a screen that looks like the back of the camera display and a view of what you’re shooting.
 Prior to a shoot, we should discuss lighting, setting, and concepts so these can be set up before we start, like with any photoshoot.
 Right now I am providing photoshoots in my garden.

 For Other Artists:

 Simple!
 Make a Google account.
-When we’ve scheduled our session, I’ll send you a link to a Google Hangout so we can begin our video chat.
+When we’ve scheduled our session, I’ll send you a link to a Google Duo so we can begin our video chat.
 Prior to our scheduled time, let’s discuss poses, lighting, and looks so that can be set up beforehand.
 This is also a great time to talk about how long I should hold poses and how many poses you are looking for.